pdrew32/mcirsed/README.md

 For an example of how to use the code, run example_data.py to generate data for two galaxies.
 Next run example_fit_mcirsed.py.
 There are instructions in the comments of this script that will guide you through working with.
 We recommend you save a copy of example_fit_mcirsed.py before editing the inputs.

 ## Inputs:
+Required inputs to the code are wavelengths of observations in microns, flux densities and uncertainties in mJy, and a redshift.

+Parameters that may be free or held fixed:
+- Alpha (power law slope)
+- Beta (dust emissivity)
+- Lambda_0 (wavelength where dust opacity = 1.
+Referred to in the code as w0)

 ## Outputs:
 The code will output a pandas dataframe save as a .pkl file containing, in this order: